cobri/DNA-seq/README.md

    - Variant Quality Score Recalibration (VQSR)

    Calculates a new well-calibrated quality score (the VQSLOD value) using "machine learning algorithms to learn from each dataset what is the annotation profile of good variants vs. bad variants".
 Uses a training dataset of known variants (e.g. hapmap, 1000G) to learn how to recognise good variants.
 It's a two step process: VariantRecalibrator followed by ApplyRecalibration.
 May not be able to use with small sequencing experiments - "This tool is expecting thousands of variant sites in order to achieve decent modeling with the Gaussian mixture model." *Datasets to use: dbSNP (>132) and Mills indels.*

+6) After filtering your variants, you now want to prioritise the ones most likely to be functional and relevant to your disease.
+Here is a great review paper: [A practical guide to filtering and prioritizing genetic variants](https://www.biotechniques.com/BiotechniquesJournal/2017/January/A-practical-guide-to-filtering-and-prioritizing-genetic-variants/biotechniques-365454.html?pageNum=1)

 ### File Formats